Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Numerical results

 \subsection{System-size ratios and experimental prospects}

-While the scaled fluctuation already removes most of the trivial finite-size dependence, experimental measurements of $\left(\sqrt{\langle \mathcal{P}^{2}\rangle}\right)_{\text{scaled}}$ in a single system may still suffer from residual systematic uncertainties and dynamical attenuation of the spin signal during the hydrodynamic evolution.
+While the scaled fluctuation already removes most of the trivial finite-size dependence at the model-comparison level, an experimental analysis based on final-state spin-correlation observables in a single system may still suffer from residual systematic uncertainties and dynamical attenuation of the spin signal during the hydrodynamic evolution.
 To further suppress such effects, we consider the system-size ratio $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$, defined in Eq.~\eqref{eq:R_ratio_def}, as presented in Fig.~\ref{fig:Neon_Oxygen_ratio}.